-Both of my children are getting married this year, yikes!
-I need all the money-saving wedding tips I can find.
-Please share your tips if you have gone before me.
-I welcome your ideas.
+When both of my children got married last year, I needed all the money-saving wedding tips I can find.

 Did you know the average cost of a wedding is now over $30,000?
 Ouch!